Neighborhood Services

 • Visit the elderly

-• Health Ministry (Need RNs)
+• Health Ministry (Need RNs or other health care professionals)

 Interested in donating supplies for our ministries?